 After three years of marriage, Matt and Heidi decided it was time to start a family.
 They were excited about becoming parents and believed they would be good parents.
 As time went on, Heidi was not able to get pregnant.
 Despite the hardship, they were determined to not to be bitter about their circumstances.

 They wanted to share their joy and love with children, and instead of putting their efforts into seeking out why they were unable to get pregnant, they chose to put their energy into becoming parents through adoption.
-They started the process with American Adoptions, out of Kansas City, Missouri.
-They were told it could take up to one year, maybe more, before a match was made.
+They started the process, and they were told it could take up to one year, maybe more, before a match was made.

 A Portrait of Courage and Love